dotnet/smartcomponents/docs/local-embeddings.md

 ## Usage with Semantic Kernel

-If you want to use this ONNX-based local embeddings generator with [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/), the only package you need to reference is `SmartComponents.LocalEmbeddings.SemanticKernel`.
+If you want to use this ONNX-based local embeddings generator with [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/), then you can use the the `SmartComponents.LocalEmbeddings.SemanticKernel` library.

-Once you've referenced that package, you can use `AddLocalTextEmbeddingGeneration` to add a local embeddings generator to your `Kernel`:
+Add the `SmartComponents.LocalEmbeddings.SemanticKernel` project to your solution and reference it from your app.
+Then use `AddLocalTextEmbeddingGeneration` to add a local embeddings generator to your `Kernel`:

 ```cs
 var builder = Kernel.CreateBuilder();
 builder.AddLocalTextEmbeddingGeneration();
 ```

-... and then you can generate embeddings in the usual way for Semantic Kernel:
+You can then generate embeddings in the usual way for Semantic Kernel:

 ```cs
 var kernel = builder.Build();